-- Consistent with campus-wide results, areas that may warrant further consideration include workload distribution (Question 9) and support for work/life balance (Question 10).
-These results are not surprising given the tremendous enrollment growth that the College has experienced over the past several years.
+- Consistent with campus-wide results, areas that may warrant further consideration include workload distribution (Question 9) and recognition of faculty/staff accomplishments (Question 18).

-The College of Engineering results will be discussed with Engineering Administrative Council, Engineering Faculty Council, and Engineering Staff Advisory Council early in the spring 2017 semester.
+The College of Engineering results will be discussed with Engineering Administrative Council, Engineering Faculty Council, and Engineering Staff Advisory Council this spring semester.
 Opportunities for further conversation and planning related to the survey results will be coordinated following those initial discussions.
 Department/center level reports will be shared with staff and faculty in the relevant departments/centers as well.

 Please peruse the College of Engineering report to learn more specifics about the results.
-If you have questions or comments about the College of Engineering survey results, or ideas about follow-up actions, please share those ideas with Jan Waterhouse, Director of Human Resources, or with Dean Scranton.
+If you have questions or comments about the College of Engineering survey results, or ideas about follow-up actions, please share those ideas with Cathy Koebrick, Director of Human Resources.

-The University of Iowa Report is also available for your review on the University Human Resources Working at Iowa webpage.
+The University of Iowa Report is also available for your review, along with additional Working at Iowa information, on the University Human Resources Working at Iowa webpage.